Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/ncco-guide.md

 # Calling NCCO Guide

-In this guide we'll demonstrate how to set up a dynamic answer URL with an NCCO that will allow you to configure more complex call flows from within your application via the Voice API.
-That includes the ability to make hybrid leg calls from your app(via WebRTC) to a phone(via PSTN) and vice versa which is what we will focus on in this guide.
+In this guide we'll demonstrate how to set up a dynamic answer URL with a NCCO that will allow you to configure more complex call flows from within your application via the [Voice API](/voice/voice-api/overview).
+This includes the ability to make hybrid leg calls from your app (via WebRTC) to a phone (via PSTN) and vice versa.
+This guide will focus on making calls from your app to a PSTN phone.
 After completing this guide, you can follow along with the [JavaScript, Android, or iOS guides](/stitch/in-app-voice/guides/outbound-pstn).

 ## Concepts